 There’s an interesting research on a thinking skill called cultural metacognition, which simply means thinking about thinking; in this context, thinking about your cultural assumptions.
 If you can gain awareness of your assumptions, you can build trust and take your team beyond cooperating on a task to true creative collaboration.

-- Navigation capacities: It is important in a more volatile, uncertain, ambiguous and globally distributed world as you need a directional guide; Also you are scanning the external environment and making sure that you’re seeing signals, patterns, and trends that are going to have an impact on your company’s ability to continue to thrive and grow.
+- Navigation capacities: It is important in a more volatile, uncertain, ambiguous and globally distributed world as you need a directional guide; Also, you are scanning the external environment and making sure that you’re seeing signals, patterns, and trends that are going to have an impact on your company’s ability to continue to thrive and grow.

-- Capacity-to-empathize: It has to do with reaching people who differ from you and connecting to them not through the role hierarchy so much as through influence, so that you can act on a common purpose together;
+- Capacity-to-empathize: It has to do with reaching people who differ from you and connecting to them not through the role hierarchy so much as through influence so that you can act on a common purpose together;

 - Self-awareness & self-correctness: if you have a combination of self-awareness, awareness of the organizations, and then you have the courage to be able to step into something that’s unfamiliar and outside their comfort zone.

 - A win-win proposition.
-There’s a transparency in digital era of twenty-first century, it’s a global ecosystem of stakeholders that is going to determine whether or not your company or your organization can thrive.
+There’s a transparency in a digital era of the twenty-first century, it’s a global ecosystem of stakeholders that is going to determine whether or not your company or your organization can thrive.

 7. From Talent Manager to Global Talent Master to lead Global Mobility